- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that these guidelines are not exhaustive, and it is recommended to consult the official QNAP documentation and security resources for comprehensive instructions and additional security measures specific to your NAS model.

-Although NAS ES2486dc can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ES2486dc can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -